davidteather/TikTok-Api/README.md

-# Official TikTok API in Python
+# Unofficial TikTok API in Python

 This is an unoffical api wrapper for tiktok.com in python.
 With this api you are able to call most trending and fetch specific user information.